Megjafari/MegFlix/README.md

 The frontend is deployed on **Vercel** with automatic deployments on every push to `main`.

 > ⚠️ **Note:** The backend runs on Render's free tier and may take 1–2 minutes to respond after inactivity.
 This affects login, register, and watchlist features on first use.

 ---

+## Reflection

+**What went well**
+The layered architecture with controllers, services and DTOs came together naturally and made the codebase easy to reason about.
+Connecting the React frontend to the API using fetch and managing JWT tokens in headers worked smoothly.
+Integrating TMDB, Jikan and the watchlist flow ended up being one of the more rewarding parts of the project.

+**What was challenging**
+Error handling took time to get right — catching API error messages and surfacing them to the user in a meaningful way required refactoring the fetch layer.
+CORS configuration was also tricky early on.

+**Possible improvements**
+Given more time I would add pagination, stronger input validation on the frontend and unit tests for the service layer.

+---